Community Access

 Explain in the grant application “how [the political subdivision] evaluated and assessed the needs in [the] political subdivision to identify and deploy the projects or abatement efforts [the political subdivision is] seeking to fund”[7]

 Look for opportunities to engage in these processes when your local government (e.g., city, county, or school district) applies for funding from the Abatement Board, and watch for other opportunities to weigh in on city and county spending decisions, such as city council meetings and town halls.
-You can also attend meetings of the Abatement Board, which publishes meeting information on its website but is not obligated to reserve opportunities for public comment in its meetings.[8]
+You can also attend meetings of the Abatement Board, which publishes meeting information on its but is not obligated to reserve opportunities for public comment in its meetings.[8]

 State share: No opportunities available (not required).
 The state has not established recurring opportunities for the public to provide input on uses of its share.[9]